Genivia/ugrep/README.md

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated  list  of  file name EXTENSIONS.
 This option is the same as specifying --include='*.ext' for each extension name `ext'  in  the EXTENSIONS list.
 This option may be repeated and may be combined with options -M and -t to expand the search.

            -o, --only-matching
-                  Prints  only  the  matching  part  of  lines  and allows pattern matches across newlines to span multiple  lines.
-Line  numbers for  multi-line  matches are displayed with option -n, using `|' as the field separator for each additional line matched  by  the pattern.
+                  Prints only the matching part of  lines.
+When  multiple  lines match,  the  line numbers with option -n are displayed using `|' as the field separator for each additional line matched  by  the pattern.
 This  option  cannot be combined with options -A, -B, -C, -v, and -y.